CoryParsnipson/web-bullshit/README.md

 ## projects

+### botbrowser-test

+Learn how to use botbrowser.
+Go to diagnostic websites and view statistics.

 ### grocery-tracker-poc

 POC for app that scrapes the web to find the best price for grocery store items.